mia-platform/documentation/docs/console/console-extensibility/activation.md

 # Deactivate an extension

-The activation of an extension can be canceled at any time with the API `DELETE /api/extensibility/tenants/{tenantId}/extensions/{extensionId}/{contextType}/{contextId}/activation` and can be accessed via the API Portal under the tags `Companies` or `Extensibility` and it is required the Company Owner role on the Company where the extension is activated.
+An extension activation can be terminated at any point using the API `DELETE /api/extensibility/tenants/{tenantId}/extensions/{extensionId}/{contextType}/{contextId}/activation`.
+This functionality is accessible through the API Portal under the tags `Companies` or `Extensibility`.
+Please note that the Company Owner role within the respective Company where the extension is activated is required for this action.

 ![delete extension activation](img/deleteExtensionActivation.png)